kingborehaha/PTDE-to-DSR-Porter/README.md

 * ESD (talkesd/chresd)
 * EMEVD
 * GameParam
 * DrawParam (Values are offset relatively.
-Manual tweaks [preferably through code] is encouraged)
+Manual tweaks [preferably through code] are encouraged)
 * ANIBND (Uses DSR HKX)
 * CHRBND (Uses DSR HKX)
 * OBJBND (Uses DSR HKX) (Object textures will become self-contained when an object is added to a new msb)
-* LUABND (Requires decompiled lua.
-Lua can optionally be compiled during porting to reduce lua memory footprint)
+* LUABND (Ports decompiled lua)
 * PARTSBND
 * MSB
 * Sound (natively compatible)

-TPF conversion is not supported at the moment, DSR TPFs will be used (when possible).
+HKX and TPF conversion are not supported at the moment, DSR files will be used (when possible).

 ### Contains optional settings to:
 * Apply DSR dispgroup/drawgroup improvements